 André Onclin, Indoor architect Oldenzaal

-Léon Wever, LLM, Director of Ministry of Health, Welfare and Sports The Hague
+Léon Wever, LLM, Former director of Ministry of Health, Welfare and Sports The Hague

 Pierre Avezard, Ardèche – Frankrijk